-2020/21 course catalog for online middle school classes.

-To see what programs look like, visit CaveSim.com/distance-learning.
+2020/21 course catalog for online elementary school classes To see what programs look like, visit CaveSim.com/online.
 For more info, contact us at info@cavesim.com, or 914-330-7824.

-How our online courses work: you tell us what topics you're covering.
-From the list below, we work with you to choose a lesson that fits your syllabus.
+How online classes work: you tell us what you're teaching.
+From the list below, we choose a lesson that fits your curriculum.
 You choose one or more dates and times for the online class.
-You send us video conference invites to join your class(es), or we can send you Zoom links.
-We email you a short list of materials that we suggest that the students try to get (not required, but students get more from the classes if they have the materials).
-We join your class virtually at the chosen days/times.
-Students can be in-class, at home, or hybrid.
-We teach the lessons described below, and engage students with questions and hands-on activities throughout the class period.
-Typical classes last 1 hour.
+We email you a short list of materials that we suggest students get (not required, but students get more from class with the materials).
+We join your class virtually on the chosen days/times.